hashicorp/terraform-provider-vault/website/docs/r/aws_auth_backend_client.html.md

 * `sts_region` - (Optional) Override the default region when making STS API calls.
 The `sts_endpoint` argument must be set when using `sts_region`.

-* `use_sts_region_from_client` - (Optional) If set, overrides both `sts_endpoint`
+* `use_sts_region_from_client` - (Optional) Available in Vault v1.15+.
+If set,
-  and `sts_region` to instead use the region specified in the client request headers for IAM-based authentication .
+    overrides both `sts_endpoint` and `sts_region` to instead use the region specified in the client request headers for IAM-based authentication.
     This can be useful when you have client requests coming from different regions and want flexibility in which regional STS API is used.

 * `iam_server_id_header_value` - (Optional) The value to require in the `X-Vault-AWS-IAM-Server-ID` header as part of `GetCallerIdentity` requests